maniospas/Blombly/docs/index.md

                 while(i in A) sum += i;
                 print("First: !{A[0]}");
                 print("Sum: !{sum}");

-                print("Len: !{A|len}");
+                // | calls functions of one argument print("Len: !{A|len}");
                 ```

-                <small>Find common operations.
-Control flow is imperative,
-                but | passes values through functions of one argument.</small>
             </div>
             <div id="adapt" class="tab-content">